 Threat: Register a package name that is similar looking to a popular package and get users to use your malicious package instead of the benign one.

-An availabiliy threat is a potential for an adversary to deny someone from reading a source and its associated change history, or from building a package.
+An availability threat is a potential for an adversary to deny someone from reading a source and its associated change history, or from building a package.

 Threat: Perform a build from a particular source revision and then delete that revision or cause it to get garbage collected, preventing anyone from inspecting the code.

-Example: Adversary submits bad code to the MyPackage GitHub repo, builds from that revision, then does a force push to erase that revision from history (or requests GitHub to delete the repo.)
+Example: An adversary submits malicious code to the MyPackage GitHub repo, builds from that revision, then does a force push to erase that revision from history (or requests that GitHub delete the repo.)
 This would make the revision unavailable for inspection.
-Solution: Policy prevents this by requiring a positive attestation showing that some system, such as GitHub, ensures retention and availability.
+Solution: Verifier rejects the package because it lacks a positive attestation showing that some system, such as GitHub, ensured retention and availability of the source code.

-(E) A dependency becomes temporarily or permenantly unavailable to the build process (out of scope)
+(D) A dependency becomes temporarily or permanently unavailable to the build process

 Threat: Unable to perform a build with the intended dependencies.

-Threats that can compromise the ability to prevent or detect the supply chain security threats above but that do not fall cleanly into any one category.
+Threats that can compromise the ability to prevent or detect the supply chain security threats above.

 Threat: Forge the change metadata to alter attribution, timestamp, or discoverability of a change.